Alan Bradley (Coronation Street): 1988–1989

-Unfortunately, the aftermath of Alan's attempt to rape Dawn would become his immediate downfall - as the following day Dawn not only told Rita about the incident, but she also exposed his fraudulent scheme by telling Rita about the letters and phone calls that were asked for Leonard Fairclough.
-This prompted Rita to investigate Alan's activities, and she was gobsmacked to learn what Alan had done.
-On the night Jenny celebrated her eighteenth birthday, Rita confronted Alan for the extent of his deceit and he admitted to committing fraud before arguing how his actions had led to the success of the business he only started.
-Alan was totally unfazed with the way how Rita reacted towards discovering his lies, but his mood changed when he learns that she had just stopped this from going any further; Rita had earlier visited the building society and, after finding out the conditions of Alan's bank loan, exposed his deceit by confirming Len's fate.
-Alan grew enraged when Rita ended their relationship by telling him that he is finished and that his time was up.
-In response, he lashed out at Rita just as she answered a phone call from Jenny when the latter had called to check to see if the couple were alright.
-After forcefully stopping Rita from answering the call, Alan hit Rita and then tried to suffocate her with a cushion.
-Rita was saved by Jenny and Martin, returning from a party, came in the house.
-Alan promptly fled from the house and drove out of Weatherfield, leaving Jenny and Martin to look after Rita before she was taken to hospital.
+The following day Dawn tells Rita about the incident and exposes his scheme by telling Rita about the letters and phone calls addressed to her and asking for Leonard Fairclough.
+This prompts Rita to investigate Alan's activities, and she is shocked to learn what Alan has done.
+On the night Jenny celebrates her eighteenth birthday, Rita confronts Alan and he admits to committing fraud.
+Alan is unfazed by the way Rita reacts when she discovers his lies, but his mood changes when he learns that she has stopped him from going any further.
+Earlier, Rita had visited the building society and exposed his deceit by confirming Len's fate.
+Alan grows enraged when Rita ends their relationship.
+In response, he lashes out at Rita as she answers a phone call from Jenny.
+After forcefully stopping Rita from answering the call, Alan hits Rita and then tries to suffocate her with a cushion.
+Rita is saved by Jenny and Martin returning from a party.
+Alan promptly flees from the house and drive out of Weatherfield, leaving Jenny and Martin to look after Rita before she is taken to hospital.

-The next day, Alan found himself wanted by the police after Rita had told them about what he did and Jenny learned about her father's activities.
-He phoned Jenny and asked her to meet him at a train station, with his passport and money.
-Jenny reluctantly met up with her father at his request, but the police followed Jenny without her knowledge and Alan was arrested when Martin and the police caught up with him.
-As he was taken into custody, Alan believed that Jenny shopped him to the police and disowned her.
-He then learned nobody had reported him to the Police, and Jenny's Police guard was stood-down.
-Alan was charged with deception and actual bodily harm and spent six months on remand.
-When Jenny later visited her father in prison, he asked her to beg Rita to play down what had happened; however, Jenny refused when she realised that her father was only thinking about himself and ignored his wishes.
+The next day, Alan finds himself wanted by the police after Rita tells them about what he has done.
+Jenny learns about her father's activities.
+He phones Jenny and asks her to meet him at a train station with his passport and money, which she reluctantly does.
+The police follow her without her knowledge, and Alan is arrested when Martin and the police catch up with him.
+As he is taken into custody, Alan believes Jenny sold him to the police and disowns her.
+Alan is charged with deception and actual bodily harm and spends six months on remand.
+When Jenny later visits her father in prison, he asks her to beg Rita to downplay what had happened; however, Jenny refuses when she realizes that her father is only thinking about himself and ignores his wishes.